Are you at risk of being Homeless?

 You may be at risk of becoming homelessness if you:

-- Are likely to become homless within the next 56 days
+- Are likely to become homeless within the next 56 days

-- have recieved a valid notice to quit (S21 notice - this means your landlord is ending your tenancy)
+- Have received a valid notice to quit (Section 21 notice - this means your landlord is ending your tenancy)

 - Have received a notice that landlord requires possession of accommodation which expires within 56 days